-If side effects are more serious or difficult it is important to switch drugs.
+If side effects are more serious or difficult it is easy to switch drugs.

-Changing to another treatment is usually easy and will not affect your future options.
+Changing to another treatment will not affect your future options.

 - Switching drugs can improve your quality of life and still keep your viral load undetectable.

 The decision to change treatment in order to manage side effects will depend on:

 - Whether the side effects are likely to get worse if don’t change.

 - Whether the side effects are related to drugs.
 Even though there may not be a known link, this may be a new report, and you may be the first person to experience this.